Thoracic Spinal Degeneration

 Over time, wear and tear to the discs, joints and bones can occur resulting in degenerative changes to the spine.
 These degenerative changes may include decreased disc height, disc bulging, loss of joint cartilage, bony spurring (osteophytes) and thickening of bone.
 This condition is known as spinal degeneration.
 As this condition progress the spinal canal and intervertebral foramen can begin to narrow (leading to spinal canal stenosis) and may eventually place pressure on the spinal cord and nerves resulting in a variety of symptoms.

-Causes of a spinal degeneration
+Causes of thoracic spinal degeneration

 Spinal degeneration of the upper back is a condition that typically occurs over time due to gradual wear and tear associated with overuse or aging.
 It may be particularly common in patients with a history of upper back pain or trauma to the spine or in those patients with lifestyles that have involved large amounts of lifting, bending, slouching, activities requiring use of the arms in front of the body, twisting or sitting activities.

-Signs and symptoms of spinal degeneration
+Signs and symptoms of thoracic spinal degeneration

 Spinal degeneration is typically seen in older patients.
 Minor cases of degeneration may cause little or no symptoms.
 As the condition progresses patients may experience upper back pain, loss of spinal movement and general upper back stiffness and loss of range of movement.
 In more severe cases involving spinal cord or nerve compression, pain, pins and needles, weakness or numbness may be experienced in the neck, ribs, chest, shoulder blades, arms, or hands.
 These patients typically display an increased roundedness of the upper back (kyphosis) or a twist in the spine (scoliosis).